All Episodes

 In addition, she's earned distinction as a best-selling author and a dedicated community and industry activist.

-Skeeton co-founded with her husband, Bob Guccione, the leading consumer science publication, Omni, and Longevity, a monthly dedicated to the art and science of staying young Both of these titles are now available exclusively on America Online, and have their own internet websites.
+Skeeton co-founded with her husband, Bob Guccioni, the leading consumer science publication, Omni and Longevity, a monthly dedicated to the art and science of staying young.

-In addition, General Media owns a group of automotive titles, including 4-Wheeler, Stock Car Racing, Drag Racing, Monthly, and Open Wheel, as well as the online versions of Omni Longevity, and The Venerable Saturday Review, and a comic book division.
+In addition, General Media owns a group of automotive titles, including Four-Wheeler, Stock Car Racing, Drag Racing, Monthly, and Open Wheel, as well as the online versions of Omni-Longevity and the Venerable Saturday Review and a comic book division.

-Her book Longevity, the Science of Staying Young, Viking Penguin, if you want it, was a critically acclaimed bestseller in the U.S.
+Her book, Longevity, The Science of Staying Young, Viking Penguin, If You Want It, was a critically acclaimed bestseller in the U.S. and internationally.

 It had spread throughout her body.